“They devoted themselves to the apostles' teaching and to the fellowship (Greek: koinonia), to the breaking of bread and to prayer.” Acts 2:42

 It would be helpful if at least one person has a study Bible for reference.

 Breaking of Bread and Fellowship (20 minutes)

-During times of trial, it’s especially important that we are feeding on the words of God every day.
-In order to encourage one another to be faithful in this, one segment of the group time will be spent sharing with one another some daily bread we have gathered.
+Though some groups won’t be sharing food, every group will be taking time to have fellowship (koinonia) with each other in Christ by uniting in sharing with one another from God’s word.
+One segment of the group time will be spent sharing with one another something that you have found personally meaningful in the Bible.
 In other words, every participant is expected to spend some time prior to the meeting gathering something from the Bible to share with others during the group time.
 This can be a verse or passage that you found encouraging, helpful, inspiring, or convicting.
-You can also share prayer requests with one another and offer words of encouragement according to these scriptures:
+You can also share prayer requests with one another and offer words of encouragement to help build each other up.